Building a Data Quality Framework to Drive Data Quality Assurance

 Technology and Patterns

-Use data quality tools to automate manual data quality tasks.
+Use data quality tools (such as iData) to automate manual data quality tasks.

 Metrics and Monitoring